 Where CODE fits in CSCCE’s community manager training catalog

-This course will involve a mix of short lectures, group discussions, individual and collaborative activities, and group workshops (aka “crits”), in which learners will practice their writing and editing skills.
-Each week we’ll meet for a 90 minute lesson and a 90 minute crit, and learners should anticipate some work outside of class time.
+This course will involve a mix of short lectures, group discussions, individual and collaborative activities including writing activities, and group workshops (aka “crits”), in which you will practice their writing and editing skills.

 Learners who would appreciate more guidance from the instructors can sign up for additional office hours below.